NCAR/HPC-Docs/docs/storage-systems/glade/setting-file-directory-permissions.md

 [umask command](#changing-default-permissions-with-umask) described
 below.

-!!! danger "Don’t run sudo on NCAR systems"
+!!! danger "Don’t run sudo on NSF NCAR systems"
     If you need help with tasks that you think require `sudo` privileges, or if you aren’t sure, please contact [HPC User Support](../../user-support/index.md) before trying to run sudo yourself.
 The command fails when unauthorized users run it and sends a